rl-institut/multi-vector-simulator/docs/model/eland_requirements.rst

 * :ref:`Onsite Energy Matching (OEM) <onsite_energy_fraction>`
 * :ref:`Onsite Energy Fraction (OEF) <onsite_energy_matching>`
 * Annual excess energy
-* :ref:`Annual GHGeq emissions <emissions>` and specific emissions per electricity equivalent
+* :ref:`Annual GHGeq emissions <total_emissions>` and specific emissions per electricity equivalent

 :Notes:

-Currently in discussion is the implementation of a so-called :ref:`degree of sector-coupling <kpi_degree_of_sector_coupling>` (`see issue 702 <https://github.com/rl-institut/multi-vector-simulator/issues/702>`__).
+Currently in discussion is the implementation of a so-called :ref:`degree of sector-coupling <degree_of_sector_coupling>` (`see issue 702 <https://github.com/rl-institut/multi-vector-simulator/issues/702>`__).
 This is a novel key performance indicator and would be integrated in addition to above mentioned parameters.

 FUN-MVS-05 - Production Assets
 ##############################